jsyony37/electrolyze/README.rst

   electrolyze

 It reads input file by the name of `input_electrolyze`.
-A longer interactive workflow with additional data exploration and analysis is provided in `workflow.ipynb`.
+A longer interactive workflow with more extensive data exploration and analysis is provided in `workflow.ipynb`.

 Top-10 recommended formula are given in `best_recommendations.csv` file in the main directory.
 Running `electrolyze` will deposit new results in a new directory.